DhyanMPatel/Js-Vnnovate/Angular/Dependency Injection/intro.md

 - Dependency Injection is a `design pattern` in which `components or services are provided with their dependencies` instead of creating or locating them internally.

--  In Angular, the Dependency Injection system manages the dependencies between various parts of an application, providing loose coupling and modular development.
+-  In Angular, the Dependency Injection system **manages the dependencies between various parts of an application**, providing loose coupling and modular development.

 ## Key Concepts of Dependency Injection in Angular